rtCamp/wpveda-book/content/qa/manual-testing-work-flow-and-tools-to-be-used.md

 * [Use Browserstack ](https://www.browserstack.com)

-**Screen capture tools: **\( You can use any of the the tool listed below or you can continue with some other tool which fulfills the requirement to convey the proper detail for the issue\)
+**Screen capture tools: **

+_Note: You can use any of the the tool listed below or you can continue with some other tool which fulfills the requirement to convey the proper detail for the issue_

 * [Shutter](http://shutter-project.org/faq-help/ppa-installation-guide/) for Linux